Magnificent Magnesium – A critical co-factor for 300+ body reactions

 A healthy diet, supplemented with vitamins, minerals, essential fatty acids, and amino acids (when necessary), regular exercise and sufficient rest and sleep are critical factors in achieving optimum health and wellness.
 If you have any of the symptoms described above, I recommend supplementing with 300-400 mg of elemental magnesium, in divided doses.
 Higher levels are sometimes required, as individual requirements can vary.
 If you find the magnesium has a laxative effect, reduce the dosage.
 The health benefits can be remarkable.

 Health Disclaimer.
-Copyright ©2017-2019.
+Copyright ©2017-2023.
+First published in July 2017.
+Latest major revision in July 2019 and last updated in February 2024.
 Nathan Zassman is a trained nutrition practitioner and the owner of Aviva Natural Health Solutions.

 Effect of Magnesium Supplementation on Plasma C-reactive Protein Concentrations: A Systematic Review and Meta-Analysis of Randomized Controlled Trials.
 PMID: 28545353.